squarepupil/website-pages/src/pages/questions.md

 climbing a tree or playing a game of soccer.
 When kids feel comfortable in their safe space - whether that be near a screen or not - they gain the confidence in themselves and bravery to try something new.

-## ... supplementary instruction?

-At Arts & Ideas, students have the freedom (and the responsibility) ...
-They follow their curiosity and interests, they learn related facts and practice useful skills.
-Thus, supplemental instruction is not needed.

-To address specific needs or goals (such as preparing for college entrance exams), supplemental instuction may sometimes be utilized at home.
-In keeping with our school philosophy, it is important that the impetus for any classes, homework, and other instructional activities is the student.

-Learning at A&I is student-driven, individualized, and addresses authentic needs and concerns.
-Students ...
-As students discover and pursue their passions, they achieve deeper levels of knowlege and mastery of skills.

-!questions-kitchen.jpg

 ## ... teachers?
 What do the teachers do?